kbarbary/sep/README.md

 SEP is designed both to be used in C programs and to be wrapped in higher-level languages such as Python or Julia.
-To make the latter easier, SEP only depends on a C standard library and libm.
+To make the latter easier, SEP has minimal dependencies.

 Build and install distributed versions
 --------------------------------------